 We fully intended to dry ours in the California hot sun just like the Chumash did...but it was raining.
 So out came the food dehydrator.
 In an oven on low would work too but I just know I'd forget and burn it.
 After days of acorn processing I was not going to risk that.

 Here is my acorn bread recipe.
-It was based on a bunch of other bread recipes and I tweaked it to include the acorn flour.
+Since I don't really know what I'm doing, I just based it on a bunch of other normal bread recipes and I tweaked it to include the acorn flour.
+I was too chicken to do it 100% acorn flour since it took us so long to process it.
+That flour is precious!
 It made a nice crusty bread that is slightly sweet.
 Perfect for topping with honey butter.

 - 1.25 cups water